 Suggested Textbook: Mesoscale Meteorology in Midlatitudes by Paul Markowski and YvetteRichardson.
-Order this book from Amazon (or etc.), it has not been ordered for the OSU bookstores.
+Order through websites such as Amazon, it has not been ordered for the OSU bookstores.

 Course Objectives:

 The aim of the course is to introduce students to the methods of analysis and techniques of forecasting thunderstorms and severe weather.
 The course is divided into five components: